Tajik leader to extend two-decade rule despite economic woes

 Rakhmon's government, reliant on Russia for energy imports, has just imposed curbs on electricity use in much of the mountainous country outside the main cities.

-In Dushanbe, glitzy business centers built under Rakhmon stand half-empty, underlining a lack of investor interest.
+In Dushanbe, glitzy business centres built under Rakhmon stand half-empty, underlining a lack of investor interest.
 Aluminium exports, a key currency earner, have been falling.

 Despite such problems, aides say Rakhmon does not need to run an election campaign as "he is busy serving the state".